Mailonight/Humaira-Asg1/README.md

    ii.
 Go under the 'Other Services We Provide' section iii.
 Click on 'Whatsapp button' iv.
 Try to enter whatsapp details.

+Bugs / Issues:
+1. Footer keeps adjustin away
+2. The container in 'view' page is always modifying by itself
+3. The images in 'contact' page is upsized suddenly
+4. The images are hard to align
+5. The flexboxes often shift by itself

 Credits: